Lansinoh Moms' Club

 While breastfeeding often gets misunderstood for causing physical changes to the breasts, most of the changes to a mom’s breasts actually happen during pregnancy.
 During pregnancy, your body is in preparation mode: It's preparing to breastfeed your little one, and you may notice that your breasts get larger, your nipples and areolae get larger and darker, and veins in your breasts become more noticeable.
 If you notice that your breast seem to look different by the hour—changing color slightly, or even changing shape—don't be alarmed by this.
 This is because as your body is producing milk, your breasts are responding accordingly.

-Another big change I see often is nipples becoming sore or cracked, which typically happens when babies are first getting the hang of breastfeeding.
+Another big breast change after breastfeeding I see often is nipples becoming sore or cracked, which typically happens when babies are first getting the hang of breastfeeding.
 It will likely go away once your baby gets more used to breastfeeding, but there are certain products that can help, like Lansinoh's 3-in-1 breast therapy pack.
 Also, if you find your breasts are leaking in the early weeks, that's not abnormal at all.
 Your body is still trying to figure out exactly how much milk it needs to produce.

 How to minimize effects